nodejs/nodejs.dev/src/documentation/0049-node-module-events/index.md

 ## `emitter.getMaxListeners()`

-Get the maximum amount of listeners one can add to an EventListener object, which defaults to 10 but can be increased or lowered by using `setMaxListeners()`
+Get the maximum amount of listeners one can add to an `EventEmitter` object, which defaults to 10 but can be increased or lowered by using `setMaxListeners()`

 ```js
 door.getMaxListeners()